brian-kephart/camaleon_lazy_loader/README.md

 - Existing loading attributes will not be overwritten, so you can still set individual tags to `loading="eager"` or `loading="auto"`

 ## How it works
 This plugin updates the body of the http response using the `front_after_load` hook provided by Camaleon, unless the page is cached with the Front Cache plugin.
+Nokogiri is used to add the `loading` attribute.

 ### If the Front Cache plugin is active
 - For pages that are not cached, this plugin works as described above.